Animal Services in Marshall County

 - Justin Thompson, Jackson County Health Department, provided dog bite reporting information to Aubrie Kavanaugh in Feb.
 2026.

-- Ashleigh Bubbet, Marshall County Administrator, provided information about Marshall County animal services to Aubrie Kavanaugh in 2025.
+- Ashleigh Bubbett, Marshall County Administrator, provided information about Marshall County animal services to Aubrie Kavanaugh in 2025.
 The Alabama Code § 3-1-5 adoption resolution, also, was provided by Ashleigh on Apr.
 21, 2025; it is also posted at Marshall County Animal Control.

 - Rhonda McCoy, Assistant to the Marshall County Commission Chairman, 256-571-7701 x3, initially refused a public records request.